tuvoc-admin/tuvoc-laravel-test-assignment/README.md

 - Start a queue worker to process the email notification jobs: php artisan queue:work
 - Your application should now be run at your localhost

+## Enable the zip extension
+-  in php.ini file, Search for the line ;extension=zip.Remove the semicolon ;

 ## About Project
 - Program to track student sessions